 Note: Breast pump coverage can vary drastically by insurance provider; be sure to check with your doctor and insurance on the process before purchasing.

 Tip #4: Make sure you have a large bag for ALL of the stuff for pumping.

 I originally purchased this bag designed for pumping.
 It’s fairly inexpensive and also larger (and cuter) than the tote bag that comes with your pump.
 I also wanted to be somewhat discreet since I was traveling back and forth with my stuff both at work and while traveling.

-Of course, those efforts to remain discreet when out the window when my bags are getting checked at security and I had no choice but to tell the male co-worker who insisted on waiting for me that the nice TSA person was testing the milk I produced.
+Of course, those efforts to remain discreet when out the window when my bags were getting checked at security.
+And I had no choice but to tell the male co-worker who insisted on waiting for me that the nice TSA person was testing the milk I produced.

 Tip #5: Stock your pumping bag before you leave.

 I can’t even count how many times I forgot a critical pump part and had to improvise.
 Learn from my mistakes and double check that bag!
 The items I always included in my bag in addition to my pump and parts (after learning the hard way) were: